apache/doris/docs/en/docs/data-operate/import/import-way/load-json-format.md

 curl -v --location-trusted -u root: -H "format: json" -H "jsonpaths: [\"$.k2\", \"$.k1\"]" -H "columns: k2, k1 " -T example.json http://127.0.0.1:8030/api/db1/tbl1/_stream_load
 ````

 Compared with the import statement 1, the Columns field is added here to describe the mapping relationship of the columns, in the order of `k2, k1`.
-That is, after extracting in the order of fields in Json Path, specify the value of column k2 in the table for the first column, and the value of column k1 in the table for the second column.
+That is, after extracting in the order of fields in JSON Path, specify the value of column k2 in the table for the first column, and the value of column k1 in the table for the second column.
 The final imported data results are as follows:

 ````text
 +------+------+